How to Learn Classical Guitar Chords (and Why They’re So Great)

 Superhero: The Memorizer

-I was taking a lesson with a guy in Atlanta once (I can’t remember his name).
+I was taking a lesson with a guitar teacher in Atlanta once.

-He was a classical and flamenco guitarist, and the music store Maple Street Guitars) had recommended him for a lesson while I was in town visiting my sister.
+He was a classical and flamenco guitarist, and the music store (Maple Street Guitars) had recommended him for a guitar lesson while I was in town visiting my sister.

 “How’d you do that?!”
 I asked.

 I felt it was some virtuosic trick or special power he got after being bitten by a radioactive spider.

 “It’s a fairly simple chord progression.
 I just used the harmony and filled in the blanks.”
 He answered.

 At this point, I had been playing guitar for several years (I was a couple of years into classical guitar after playing folk for several years).

 I knew my basic primary and barre chords, and had my chord changes smooth.